esamattis/redux-hooks/README.md

 All the others I checked had the zombie child bug, had poor performance or were missing TypeScript types.

-Even the `facebookincubator/redux-react-hook` one has the zombie bug which is stated in its [FAQ](https://github.com/facebookincubator/redux-react-hook/blob/da74ab765c200133f86b629869ba1fdbf46afa97/README.md#how-does-this-compare-to-react-redux)
+Even the `facebookincubator/redux-react-hook` one has the zombie bug which is stated in its [FAQ](https://github.com/facebookincubator/redux-react-hook/blob/da74ab765c200133f86b629869ba1fdbf46afa97/README.md#how-does-this-compare-to-react-redux).
+This one  guarantees that data flows top down like the official react-redux.

 This also an experiment for the future of the react-redux: